Wake up. Brush teeth. Get dressed. Let the dog out. Get breakfast for kids.

 “It’s a way to acknowledge that you’re not capturing everything by looking at one day,” said Connolly.

 Then participants grouped the tasks into columns with an overarching activity, such as hygiene, chores, pet care, child care, and commute.
 Afterward, they added emotions to those stickies to show where they felt angry, worried, happy or sad.
 There may be places in user story mapping where there are emotions worth capturing, said Connolly.
-If someone engages with a product or service and finds part of the experience delightful or frustrating, it’s helpful to track those emotions, he said.
+If someone engages with a product or service and finds part of the user experience delightful or frustrating, it’s helpful to track those emotions, he said.
 That way, you can ask about it and it’s something you can try and address.

 “Stories help us understand why things are going the way they are,” he said.

 “This is really about, when you can’t release everything you want to do with a product right away, what’s the most important?” said Connolly.
-Whatever tasks make the cut become a minimal viable product (MVP), he said.
+Whatever tasks make the cut become a minimum viable product (MVP), he said.

 “It’s great to be able to do both and understand what the strengths and weaknesses are,” participant Alain Gaudrault said at the end of the session.
 He said he’s never used a demarcation line to physically separate the sticky notes and define the MVP.